 Install a Plugin

-Or you can use a plugin with your theme builder like Elementor – Header, Footer & Blocks Template.
-When you learn how to edit a footer in WordPress using Elementor, you have more control over your overall design.
+Or if you use a page builder like the Bluehost Website Builder to build your site, it’s easy to customize page elements to your liking.
+When you learn how to edit a footer in WordPress using the Bluehost builder, you will have more control over your overall design.

 Use a Footer Widget